 Did you know that you can be issued a £400 fixed penalty notice, or fined up to £5,000 if your bulky household waste is fly-tipped by an illegitimate waste removal service?

-If evidence can be found amongst any fly-tipped waste by our enforcement team which traces the waste back to its owner, it could mean that the householder or business can be prosecuted for failing to make insufficient checks as to the legitimacy of the disposal service they as well as the cost incurred by the council to clear it up.
+If evidence can be found amongst any fly-tipped waste by our enforcement team which traces the waste back to its owner, it could mean that the householder or business can be prosecuted for failing to make sufficient checks as to the legitimacy of the disposal service they are using as well as the cost incurred by the council to clear it up.

 If you’re looking to have waste removed from your property or business, a legitimate waste carrier will always: